Raskoll2/Chat-with-Notes/README.md

-Koboldcpp powered plugin to let your model precedurally generate your notes.
-Shift+Enter to generate.
+Chat with your notes or let an AI finish your thought.